Skip to main content Skip to accessibility

 • the possible or likely outcome of their complaint

-We'll ask for all relevant information relating to the feedback to be provided at the beginning of the investigation and that only reasonable and proportionate follow-up contact and requests are made after providing the initial feedback.
-Failure to provide all relevant information at the start of investigation may delay the timeframe in which a complaint can be resolved.
+We will ask for all relevant information relating to the feedback to be provided at the beginning of the investigation.
+Only reasonable and proportionate follow-up contact and requests will be made after providing the initial feedback if necessary.
+Please note, failure to provide all relevant information at the start of investigation may delay the timeframe in which a complaint can be resolved.
 Customers will be notified when they can expect to hear from us next.

-We'll advise customers in the acknowledgement communication when we're unable to deal with any part of their complaint.
-We'll provide advice about where such issues or complaints may be directed, if known and appropriate.
+We will advise customers in the acknowledgement communication when we are unable to deal with any part of their complaint and provide advice about where such issues and/or complaints may be directed (if known and appropriate).

-We'll also advise people as soon as possible when we're unable to meet our time frames for responding to their complaint and the reason for our delay.
+We will also advise people as soon as possible when we are unable to meet our time frames for responding to their complaint and the reason for our delay.

 Objectivity and fairness